 As is true of the other exemptions, an employee need not spend 100% of his time performing professional exempt work, so long as the majority of his time is spent performing such work.
 Further, any work which is directly related to professional exempt work or reasonably necessary for performing such work is also considered exempt work.

 The California Labor Code and the IWC Wage Orders also provide exemptions for other types of employees, such as computer-related individuals, outside sales persons, commissioned sales persons, certain employees regulated by the Secretary of Transportation, and taxicab drivers.
 The tests for determining whether or not an employee meets the requirements for these exemptions can be complicated, and is not within the scope of this article.
 An employer in doubt as to whether an employee engaged in any of these occupations, or the primary exempt executive, administrative or professional occupations, should consult with an experienced employment law attorney to determine whether that employee is entitled to overtime pay.

-Gehres Law Group’s employment law attorneys handle wage and hour matters, such as issues of exempt versus non-exempt status of employees, and do not charge for initial consultations.
+Gehres Law Library’s employment law attorneys handle wage and hour matters, such as issues of exempt versus non-exempt status of employees, and do not charge for initial consultations.
 We are here to assist clients, employers and employees, who need assistance interpreting wage and hour laws, or handling disputes and claims by employees for alleged wage and hour violations.
 Contact us today for your free consultation and put our experience to work for you or browse our website for more information.